MatthiasLeroyEPFL/PCML_Project/Project_2/Readme.md

 *Implemented by Pierre Fouche, Matthias Leroy and Alexandre Poussard.*

-The aim of this project is to predict the rates on movies by some users based on others ratings
+The aim of this project is to predict the rates on movies by some users based on others ratings.
 ## Structure

 - helpers.py: set of methods which build the dataset
-- run.py: main program which compute our final submission file
+- run.py: main program which computes our final submission file
 - sgd.py:  implementation of SGD to predict the ratings
 - als.py: implementation of ALS to predict the ratings
 - models.py: Contain all the others models